leiweibo/blog/DeployToAliyun.md

   * Install virtualenv and configure the virtualenv: virtualenv -p <python3 path> python3env
   * Active the python3env: sorce python3env/bin/active (Just deactivate when you dont want to use the virtualenv)_
   * Install the dependiencies: pip install -r requirements/prod.txt
-  * Configure the enviroment variable:
+  * Configure the enviroment variable in:
     - FLASK_CONFIG
-    - MAIL_USERNAME
-    - MAIL_PASSWORD
-    - FLASKY_ADMIN

   * Congure the db:
     - ```python3 manage.py db init```